robotology-playground/WBI-Toolbox/README.md

    cd $CODYCO_SUPERBUILD_DIR
    ccmake ../ -DCODYCO_USES_WBI_TOOLBOX:BOOL=YES -DCODYCO_USES_URDFDOM:BOOL=YES -DICUBWBI_USE_EXTERNAL_TORQUE_CONTROL:BOOL=NO
 ```
 When compiling the Toolbox to be used with the real robot set the flag `-DICUBWBI_USE_EXTERNAL_TORQUE_CONTROL:BOOL=YES`.
 Then as usual type c to configure until no stars (*) show up and g to generate.
-Finally, to compile type make.
+Finally, to compile type `make`.

 ###### Installing the WBI-Toolbox